OBOFoundry/OBOFoundry.github.io/principles/fp-004-versioning.md

 NOTE
 -------

-The original wording of this principle (given below) and content of this page is scheduled to be reviewed.
+The content of this page is scheduled to be reviewed.
 Improved wording will be posted as it becomes available.

 Summary
 -------